International Graduate Student Scholarship

 6) a pdf of the nominated student's complete application submitted to SGPS

-The deadline for the first round of applications is February 28.
-Offer letters will be released by mid March for this initial round.
-Applications will continue to be accepted up to March 31, with the remaining offer letters available by mid April.
+Applications were reviewed within the following parameters: IGSS review criteria.
+Offer letters were released by late February for this initial round.
+Applications continued to be accepted up to March 31, with the remaining offer letters circulated by mid-April.

-All inquiries about the application process may be forwarded to email@example.com.
+All inquiries about the application process were forwarded to email@example.com.

 To view past International Graduate Student Scholarship recipients, please click here.